KilianKegel/FatherlessAmerica/README.md

 Sundlun's favor, say his supporters, is that the governor has always been forthcoming about his personal life.
-“His frankness and candidness with the people of this state deserve a great deal of respect,” says Julius Michaelson, a friend and former Rhode Island state attorney general.^
+“His frankness and candidness with the people of this state deserve a great deal of respect,” says Julius Michaelson, a friend and former Rhode Island state attorney general.^3^

-As for the governor, he is reluctant to dwell on the past: “I think the important thing is not to look back,” he later tells reporters in a joint press conference with his daughter.
-“We’re here to look forward and try to create a relationship.
-You can’t wave a magic wand and have a storybook life.
+As for the governor, he is reluctant to dwell on the past: "I think the important thing is not to look back," he later tells reporters in a joint press conference with his daughter.
+"We're here to look forward and try to create a relationship.
+You can't wave a magic wand and have a storybook life.^4^

 Governor Sundlun’s unstorybook story, though a bit more public than most, has become increasingly common.
-It is a story unfolding in coundess courtrooms, lawyers’ suites, and welfare offices across the nation.
+It is a story unfolding in countless courtrooms, lawyers' suites, and welfare offices across the nation.
 Like the Fatherlessness governor, more and more men are fathering children outside of marriage.
-More and more men are failing to support or even acknowledge their chil dren.
-More and more men are simply vanishing from their children’s lives.
+More and more men are failing to support or even acknowledge their children.
+More and more men are simply vanishing from their children's lives.

 Kara Hewes’s story is also familiar.
-A growing number of American chil dren have no relationship with their fathers.
-Court and school officials report that many children do not even know what to put in the “Father’s Name” blank on printed forms.
+A growing number of American children have no relationship with their fathers.
+Court and school officials report that many children do not even know what to put in the "Father’s Name" blank on printed forms.
 An even larger proportion of children have only the slightest acquaintance with their fathers.
-In its 1991 survey of children in the United States, the National Commission on Children described the spreading phenomenon of father-child relationships that “are frequently tenuous and all too often nonexistent.”’
+In its 1991 survey of children in the United States, the National Commission on Children described the spreading phenomenon of father-child relationships that "are frequently tenuous and all too often nonexistent."^5^

 Fathers are vanishing legally as well as physically.
 About one-third of all childbirths in the nation now occur outside of marriage.
 In most of these cases, the place for the father’s name on the birth certificate is simply left blank.
-In at least two of every three cases of unwed parenthood, the father is never legally identified.* Not surprisingly, paternity suits are on the rise.
+In at least two of every three cases of unwed parenthood, the father is never legally identified.^6^ Not surprisingly, paternity suits are on the rise.

-When Governor Sundlun says that we “can’t wave a magic wand and have a storybook life,” he implies that the storybooks may be unrealistic.
+When Governor Sundlun says that we "can’t wave a magic wand and have a storybook life," he implies that the storybooks may be unrealistic.
 The governor need not worry: Even storybooks for children now reflect his kind of fatherhood.
-“There are different kinds of daddies,” one book for preschoolers states, and “sometimes a Daddy goes away like yours did.
+"There are different kinds of daddies," one book for preschoolers states, and "sometimes a Daddy goes away like yours did.
-He may not sec his children at all.”’
-Another children’s book is equally candid; “Some kids know both their mom and dad, and some kids don’t.”
+He may not sec his children at all."^7^ Another children’s book is equally
+candid: "Some kids know both their mom and dad, and some kids don't."
-One child in this book says: “I never met my dad, but I know that he lives in a big city.”
-Another says: “I’ll bet my dad is really big and strong.
+One child in this book says: "I never met my dad, but I know that he lives in a big city."
+Another says: "I’ll bet my dad is really big and strong."^8^

 So Kara Hewes and Governor Sundlun are, after all, something of a storybook story.
 It is one we all know.
-It is becoming our society’s story.
+It is becoming our society's story.
 We see it everywhere around us.
 We tell it to our children.
 It is the story of an increasingly fatherless society.
 The moral of this new narrative is that fathers, at bottom, are unnecessary.
 The action of the story centers on what can be best understood as the fragmentation of fatherhood.

 Imagine something big, made out of glass, called fatherhood.
 First imagine it slowly shrinking.
 Then imagine it suddenly shattering into pieces.
 Now look around.
 Try to identify the shards.
 Over here is marriage.
 Over there is procreation.
 Over here, manhood.
 Over there, parenthood.
 Here, rights.
 There, responsibilities.
 In this direction, what’s best for me.
-In that direction, what’s best for my child.
+In that direction, what's best for my child.

 Off to one side, looking nervous, is an emaciated fellow we must now call a biological father, filling out forms and agreeing to mail in childsupport payments.
 Off to the other side is some guy the experts now call a social father, wondering what to do next and whether he wants to do it.
-In the middle, poking through the rubble ?nd deciding when to leave, are mothers and children.
-There is much anger and much talk of “rights.”
+In the middle, poking through the rubble and deciding when to leave, are mothers and children.
+There is much anger and much talk of "rights."
-10
-”8
-The Diminishment of American Fatherhood 11
 People are phoning their lawyers.
 People are making excuses.
 People are exclaiming at how complicated things have become.

 Indeed, as fatherhood fragments, things do become complicated.
-Cultur ally, the story of fatherhood becomes harder to figure out.
+Culturally, the story of fatherhood becomes harder to figure out.
 For, as we witness the collapse of fatherhood as a social role for men, we become confused and divided about the very nature and meaning of fatherhood.

 Parenting experts question whether there is anything truly gendered about fatherhood.
 Scholars win research grants to investigate whether father absence harms children.
-Social workers debate whether it helps chil dren, especially poor children, to press for fathers’ names on birth certifi cates.
-Judges try to sort out tangled custody conflicts, often pitting unmar ried biological fathers against “father figures” such as the mother’s boyfriend or even former boyfriend.
-Journalists write stories alternately condemning “deadbeat dads” and sympathizing with the plight of teenage fathers.
+Social workers debate whether it helps children, especially poor children, to press for fathers' names on birth certificates.
+Judges try to sort out tangled custody conflicts, often pitting unmarried biological fathers against "father figures" such as the mother's boyfriend or even former boyfriend.
+Journalists write stories alternately condemning "deadbeat dads" and sympathizing with the plight of teenage fathers.

 As an analogue to the story of Kara Hewes and Bruce Sundlun, consider the story of Ronnell Williams, a student at Taft High School in Cincinnati.
 Williams is a talented basketball player, averaging twenty-nine points per game for his high school team.
-He is also an honors student, expeaed to graduate in the top 10 percent of his class.
+He is also an honors student, expected to graduate in the top 10 percent of his class.
 His achievements are all the more remarkable because he began with so many strikes against him.

-His father was killed by his mother’s boyfriend when Ronnell was three years old.
+His father was killed by his mother's boyfriend when Ronnell was three years old.
 His mother was addicted to drugs.
 He repeatedly ran away from home, got caught stealing, and spent time in reform school.
-But with the support of a coach, his truant officer, and a concerned businessmanmentor, Williams is able to turn his life around.
+But with the support of a coach, his truant officer, and a concerned businessman-mentor, Williams is able to turn his life around.
 By the time he reaches his senior year, he is a model student, a school leader, and a basketball star.
 College coaches come calling.

 The story should end here.
-But it doesn’t.
+But it doesn't.
 Just before graduation, Williams is arrested for selling crack cocaine.
-As he explains to the judge, he was peddling the drug in a desperate effort to raise money for abortions for his two pregnant girlfriends; “I felt I was too young for the responsibil ity of being a father.”
+As he explains to the judge, he was peddling the drug in a desperate effort to raise money for abortions for his two pregnant girlfriends; "I felt I was too young for the responsibility of being a father."

-In the New York Times, the sportswriter Ira Berkow gives this story a happy ending.
+In the *New York Times*, the sportswriter Ira Berkow gives this story a happy ending.
 The young athlete gets a suspended sentence.
 He also gets a
 $25,000 basketball scholarship from American University.
-He’s outta the hood.
-Berkow’s piece ends in a slow fade, with Williams walking away down a sunny street, “dribbling the ball sweedy between his long legs.
+He's outta the hood.
+Berkow's piece ends in a slow fade, with Williams walking away down a sunny street, "dribbling the ball sweedy between his long legs."^9^

-As might be expected, some New York Times readers object.
-In a letter to the editor, the Reverend Wayland Brown urges us to consider “plenty of fine young men who are not convicted felons and who have not impreg nated several women.
-Give one of them the scholarship.”
-Another reader asks; “What happened to the two young women who were made pregnant ”9
+As might be expected, some *New York Times* readers object.
+In a letter to the editor, the Reverend Wayland Brown urges us to consider "plenty of fine young men who are not convicted felons and who have not impregnated several women.
+Give one of them the scholarship."
-Fatherlessness
-by him?
-My guess is that they do not have such supporters as loyal coaches, truant officers ... and mentors who recognize and encourage potential talent and ability in them.
+Another reader asks; "What happened to the two young women who were made pregnant by him?
+My guess is that they do not have such supporters as loyal coaches, truant officers ... and mentors who recognize and encourage potential talent and ability in them."^10^

 In most respects, Ronnell Williams and Bruce Sundlun have very little in common.
 They come from different sides of the tracks.
 One is an old, rich, white guy with a lot of power.
 The other is a young, poor, black guy